HACC2016/powerballot/README.md

 How to contribute
 -----------------

-You can contribute either by helping with data entry or by helping with development.

-To help with data entry you should Contact Common Cause Hawaii and specify that you want to help with the Hawaii Power Ballot Initiative.
+Want to help?
+Common Cause Hawaii is seeking volunteers to help gather additional candidate information.
+If you can help, please Email Civic-Celerator (<civiccelerator@gmail.com>) and specify that you want to help with the Hawaii Power Ballot Initiative.
 You will be asked to fill out basic information about each candidate, such as:
 * Basic description
 * Campaign website
 * Social Media: Twitter, Facebook, Google+
 * [FollowTheMoney.com](http://FollowTheMoney.com) links
 * Other interesting/informative links about the candidate

-Side Note: Do we have an email that we can point people to here?
+To volunteer for data entry email <civiccelerator@gmail.com>!

 To help with development take a look at the issues and talk to @rajhawaii or @axelson.
 The group communication will happen via the [Code for Hawaii Google+ group](https://plus.google.com/communities/116866725555175272325).